Shreeramghimire/Salmon-Statistics/second_part.md

 ### The One-Liner to Memorize

-> *"Alpha is the risk of a false alarm (Type I), Beta is the risk of missing the truth (Type II).
+> *"Alpha is the risk of a false alarm (Type I); Beta is the risk of missing the truth (Type II).
 Increasing our sample size is the only cure to lower Beta without raising Alpha."*

 ## Applying t critical value and p-value in testing hypothesis